telerik/winforms-docs/menus/menu/working-with-radmenu-items/nesting-controls-tutorial.md

 {{endregion}}

-1. Create a private method that builds and returns a __RadDropDownList__.
+3\.
+Create a private method that builds and returns a __RadDropDownList__.
 In addition you can display the selected item text by using the SelectedIndexChanged event.
-            #_[C#] _

 {{source=..\SamplesCS\Menus\Menu\NestingControlsTutorial.cs region=CreaateDDL}}
 {{source=..\SamplesVB\Menus\Menu\NestingControlsTutorial.vb region=CreaateDDL}}